 - The government and the contractor both absorb the risk of severe weather conditions.

-Compensable and Excusable Delays
+Compensable and Excusable Delays in Construction

+Excusable delays can either be compensable or non-compensable.
 When performing federal projects, the key to determining whether a compensable contract delay is present is to make a showing that the government actually caused the delay.

 - Compensable contract delays are unforeseeable and not within a contractor’s control.